chen3feng/blade-build/doc/en/FAQ.md

 )
 ```

-In out actual test, with the middle debug information level, the size of an executable file has been reduced from 1.9GB to 532MB.
+In our real test, with the middle debug information level, the size of an executable file has been reduced from 1.9GB to 532MB.

 #### Compress debug information ####